Summer – a season of relaxing, vacations, and fun. It can also be costly if you aren’t intentional with your money.

 This could go toward debt, an emergency fund, or your frugal family vacation.

 5. Skip the Car Wash.

-It cost $10 to go through the car wash, where I live for the basic wash.
+It costs $10 to go through the car wash where I live for the basic wash.
 If you were to do that every week for the ten-week summer, that’s $100.

-My husband would rather wash the cars himself, and I find joy in going through the car wash.
-There is something about the water on the windows that gives me a calming effect.
+My husband would instead wash the cars himself, and I enjoy going through the car wash.
+Something about the water on the windows gives me a calming effect.

 6. Close the curtains.

 Keep your blinds and curtains closed.
 We have curtains on our three-season porch.